thomaseibner/snowflake-provisioning/README.md

 It would be easier if Snowflake provided queryable access to future grants, but since they do not yet I've built out 3 sets of sql-based stored procedures in the [grants/](grants/) directory of this repository.
 They make future grants for databases and schemas available in simple tables to query.
-The stored procedures materializes the output from `show future grants in database \<DB\>;`, `show future grants in \<DB\>.\<SC\>`, and the specific grants to all warehouses based on the `snowflake.account\_usage.grants\_to\_roles`.
+The stored procedures materializes the output from `show future grants in database <DB>;`, `show future grants in <DB>.<SC>`, and the specific grants to all warehouses based on the `snowflake.account_usage.grants_to_roles`.
 They are future proofed in that they recreate the table that temporarily stores the data and then swaps the table with the temporary table.
-When/If Snowflake decides to make future grants queryable this step can be eliminated.
+When/If Snowflake decides to make future grants queryable through account_usage tables this step can be eliminated.

 Having the data available also means we can validate in bulk that future grants based on the above provisioning configuration is correct and hasn't been tampered with.
 This will be useful for security auditing of the configuration.

 ### Generating Configuration

-With appropriate access roles and functional roles already in Snowflake the `sf\_genrole` script will extract the access roles and generate a configuration file that can be used to maintain the role(s) going forward.
+With appropriate access roles and functional roles already in Snowflake the `sf_genrole` script will extract the access roles and generate a configuration file that can be used to maintain the role(s) going forward.
 Using the sample data already provisioned for the test role earlier, we can extract the configuration like this:

 ```
 $ ./sf_genrole TEST_READER_FR